+In the Law on the National Education System Number 3 of 2003, there are nine goals of National Education including developing the potential of students to become human beings who believe and are devoted to God Almighty, have a noble character, are healthy, knowledgeable, capable, creative, independent, and become a democratic and responsible citizen (Samrin, 2015).
 The purpose of national education is often understood as personality education or character education that gives birth to students who have religious character, honesty, tolerance, discipline, hard work, creative, independent, democratic, curiosity, national spirit, love for the homeland, respect for achievement, friendly, love peace, love to read, care about the environment, care about social and responsibility (Murniyetti et al., 2016).

-According to the term character education began to penetrate the world of education, this happened in 2010 as the President of the Republic of Indonesia, namely Susilo Bambang Yudoyono with the Minister of Education Muhammad Nuh who had inaugurated, school institutions should implement character-based education so that the curriculum emerged character-based, although it did not run smoothly but in the end a character-based K-13 curriculum emerged in it.
+According to Lubis, (2019) the term character education began to penetrate the world of education, this happened in 2010 as the President of the Republic of Indonesia, namely Susilo Bambang Yudoyono with the Minister of Education Muhammad Nuh who had inaugurated, school institutions should implement character-based education so that the curriculum emerged character-based, although it did not run smoothly but in the end a character-based K-13 curriculum emerged in it.

 This is also in accordance with Law Number 20 of 2003 concerning the National Education System, the Law states that national education functions to develop capabilities and shape the character and civilization of a dignified nation in order to educate the nation's life and character building is one of the goals of national education.
-Article 1 of the 2003 National Education System Law states that among the goals of National Education is to develop the potential of students to have intelligence, personality and noble character (Neuendorf, 2019).
-The mandate of the 2003 National Education System Law intends that education does not only form intelligent people, but also has personality or character, so that later generations of nations will grow and develop with characters that breathe the noble values of the nation and religion (Suherman et al., 2021).
+Article 1 of the 2003 National Education System Law states that among the goals of National Education is to develop the potential of students to have intelligence, personality and noble character (Samrin, 2015).
+The mandate of the 2003 National Education System Law intends that education does not only form intelligent people, but also has personality or character, so that later generations of nations will grow and develop with characters that breathe the noble values of the nation and religion (Murniyetti et al., 2016).

-According to (Staniszewski, 2007) character education is an effort that is designed and implemented systematically to instill the behavioral values of students related to God Almighty, oneself, fellow human beings, the environment, and nationality which are manifested in thoughts, attitudes and behavior, feelings, words, and actions based on religious norms, laws, etiquette, culture, and customs.
-Character education regulates one's attitude to have a good personality, it is a process of transforming values, thus presenting good character transforming values into virtue.
+According to Arifin, (2017) character education is an effort that is designed and implemented systematically to instill the behavioral values of students related to God Almighty, oneself, fellow human beings, the environment, and nationality which are manifested in thoughts, attitudes and behavior, feelings, words, and actions based on religious norms, laws, etiquette, culture, and customs.
+Character education regulates one's attitude to have a good personality, it is a process of transforming values, thus presenting good character transforming values into virtue (Anwar, 2017).

-Furthermore, (Mulyadi, 2020) says that character education is an inculcation of values which includes components of knowledge, awareness or willingness and action to implement these values both to God, oneself, society and the environment as well as nationality.
-(Rahawarin et al., 2020) also emphasized that character education plays a role in shaping personality, psychology, and psychology, as well as a balanced relationship with the physical structure, in order to anticipate various negative external influences.
+Furthermore, Khaironi, (2017) says that character education is an inculcation of values which includes components of knowledge, awareness or willingness and action to implement these values both to God, oneself, society and the environment as well as nationality.
+Even Busroli, (2019) also emphasized that character education plays a role in shaping personality, psychology, and psychology, as well as a balanced relationship with the physical structure, in order to anticipate various negative external influences.